AColonnaDistria/Percolation-project/README.md

 - The biggest cluster is colored in red
 - Screenshot is available
 - Generating a dual graph (still not complete)
+- Report is available in pdf and LaTex format